Cyb3r-Jak3/blog/_pages/comment-policy.md

 permalink: /comment-policy/
 ---

-I am a very laid back person and want to keep a converstion or discussion going.
+I am a very laid back person and want to keep a conversation or discussion going.
 That being said I will moderate comments if they get out of control.
 I really have one rule.

 ## Keep it civil aka don’t be a jerk

 We’re going to get into the thick of a lot of heated discussions and that’s okay.
 These discussions often entail topics that we all personally care a lot about and will passionately defend.
 But in order for discussions to thrive here, we need to remember to criticize ideas, not people.

  So, remember to avoid:

 - name-calling
 - ad hominem attacks
 - Responding to a post’s tone instead of its actual content.
-   - Calling out any bias you think is there is fine.
 - knee-jerk contradiction

 Comments that I find to be hateful, inflammatory, or harassing may be removed.
 If you don’t have something nice to say about another user, don't say it.
 Treat others the way you’d like to be treated.
 Other small things